So, you've found a rare bird. Bravo! But guess what? You are about to be the G.O.A.T. or the goat, and there is rarely a middle ground.

 So, what advice can I provide for finding a rare bird?

-Here are 3 tips for finding rare birds:
+Here are some tips for finding rare birds:

 Find a birding 'patch' that hosts a large number and a large variety of birds.